Jonathan Hansler plays Michel de Montaigne.

 In 2016, Jonathan appeared in 'The Libertine' at the Theatre Royal, Haymarket, with Dominic Cooper.
 He toured with an adaptation of 'Northanger Abbey' as General Tilney in 2017.
 Gamers will recognise him as the voice of Lucius Malfoy in two of the Harry Potter video games.
 Currently, he is touring with Dinner Theatre, wowing audiences as Basil Fawlty.
 Generally 2019 promises to be a rewarding year for Jonathan.
 As well as 'The First Modern Man', it will see the return of 'Goodbye: the Afterlife of Cook and Moore' which he co-wrote.
 This blisteringly funny play about Peter Cook and Dudley Moore, premiered in Edinburgh in 2007; it was revived, with rave reviews ("a comic gem") in 2015.
 Jonathan plays the sardonic genius, Peter Cook.

-Also, this year, the new Gothic horror film 'Automata' (about which there's already quite a buzz) is released.
+In 2019, the sensational Gothic horror film 'Automata' was released to acclaim.
 Jonathan plays the lead villain - a ghostly Prussian general .
-He is also about to feature as the lead villain in the film 'High Water' which shortly begins shooting in Brighton .
+He also features as the lead villain in the film 'High Water' which shortly begins shooting in Brighton .
 Jonathan is currently preparing the material for two one-man shows: one (his first stand-up show) 'Unspoken' is an uncompromising view of the darker side of a difficult life; and one, "The Memoirs of a Professional Cad", an account of the life of that suave film idol, George Sanders.

 Helen Niland directs 'The First Modern Man.'